IntelliMedia/guide-server/README.md

 ## Administering the Server

-After the server is successfully started, use a web browser to navigate to the GUIDE ITS Nodejs server.
+After the server is successfully started, use a web browser to navigate to the GUIDE ITS Node.js server.
 The first person to sign in through the web admin UI will be given admin privileges.

 ## Reset Database